API¶

 -

-Streams subscribe to each other passing and transforming data between them.
+- A Stream is an infinite sequence of data - Streams subscribe to each other passing and transforming data between them.
 A Stream object listens for updates from upstream, reacts to these updates, and then emits more data to flow downstream to all Stream objects that subscribe to it.
-Downstream Stream objects may connect at any point of a Stream graph to get a full view of the data coming off of that point to do with as they will.
+Downstream Stream objects may connect at any point of a Stream graph to get a full view of the data coming off of that point to do with as they will. - Parameters

 - asynchronous: boolean or None